Education Loan for Study Abroad: Collateral v/s non-collateral loans

 If you or your co-signer is unable to pay the loan, the lender reserves the right to seize your collateral and sell it to recover their income.
 In other words, you lose your gauntlet!

-What are unsecured or collateral-free education loans?
+What are unsecured or collateral-free education loans for study abroad?

 This type of loan does not require you to pledge an asset as security to the lender.
 Here, the lender assesses you based on your academic profile & the financial capability plus creditworthiness of your cosigner (if required).